 - If you have a large bag, don’t pack it full: Especially with destination weddings, it’s important to keep in mind that guests have to bring everything they get at the location back to their own homes.

 - Make sure everything is carry-on appropriate: While a full bottle of wine could be a generous and wonderful gesture, it becomes a problem when going through TSA.

 - Let food items take up most of the space: Your guests will snack on these items throughout your day(s) of nuptials, which means they will have less to pack when they head home.

 If you are considering putting together a welcome bag for your wedding guests, we hope this gave you a few ideas.
-For more information on beach-themed oceanfront weddings, feel free to contact Seabrook Island Weddings.
+For more information on beach-themed oceanfront weddings in South Carolina, feel free to contact Seabrook Island Weddings.